Optum/graph2gnn/documentation/docs/examples/node-level.md

 Now the graph data is ready.
 From this point on, feel free to continue in whichever graph-ML library is your preference. this example continues in pytorch-flavored [DGL].

 ### DGL Dataset
 Following the dgl doc's for [making your own dataset], we subclass DGLDataset class and override the `__getitem__`, `__len__`, and `process` methods.
 When constructing the graph, keep in mind that node IDs have to be 0-indexed.
 Any node IDs used previously need to be tranlated into the ID-space for DGL.
 This is handled in [prepare_graph.ipynb], but you will need to do this if you use DGL for your own solutions.
+An example can be seen in the [graph-level](ego-graph.md#dgl-dataset) docs ([graph-classification.ipynb])

 ```python
 class CoraDataset(DGLDataset):